raewtf/raewtf.github.io/_posts/2024-05-15-first-in-line-manual.md

 1. Visit the *First in...
 Line?* game page on Catalog, at [play.date/games/first-in-line](https://play.date/games/first-in-line/).
 From here, you can view all available scores in the Scoreboards section.
 You can see top 10 scores in every available board.

 2. Enter the 'High Scores' menu within the game, accessible from the Title screen.
-When in this screen, you can use the A button to toggle difficulty, and the left and right buttons on the D-pad to switch the Mode. *(On device, you can only view leaderboards for modes and difficulties you've already unlocked.)* From here, you can see the top 10 scores for the currently-highlighted board, as well as your own score and ranking (if available).-->
+When in this screen, you can use the A button to toggle difficulty, and the left and right buttons on the D-pad to switch the Mode. *(On device, you can only view leaderboards for modes and difficulties you've already unlocked.)* From here, you can see the top 10 scores for the currently-highlighted board, as well as your own score and ranking (if available).

+## Control schemes

+Different control combinations are allowed for accessibility reasons (see Controls for more info.)
+Within the on-line leaderboards, you can see which control combination a player used to attain their best score.

+On the Catalog game page, refer to the final digit of a player's score.
+This indicates their control method.
+The digits represent the controls as follows:

+- 0 - Buttons only
+- 1 - Buttons and Crank
+- 2 - Buttons and Accelerometer
+- 3 - Buttons and Microphone
+- 4 - Buttons, Crank, and Accelerometer
+- 5 - Buttons, Crank, and Microphone
+- 6 - Buttons, Accelerometer, and Microphone
+- 7 - All inputs enabled.

+Within the game, these control methods will be automatically printed out in a human-readable format next to a player's score.-->

 # Credits